Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 UP NEXT

-Game 3 is Thursday, and neither team had announced a starting pitcher.
+Neither team had announced a starting pitcher for Game 3.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports